Ingebrigtsen/ingebrigtsen.github.io/_posts/2004/05/extreme-programming-too-extreme/index.md

 date: "2004-05-31"
 ---

-I'm gradually moving into being an eXtreme Programmer, takes a while to apply all practises, but I'm getting there..
+I'm gradually moving into being an eXtreme Programmer, takes a while to apply all practices, but I'm getting there..
 One thing that kinda bugs me though; the lack of templates for existing applications / servers for helping me do what I do best : design and write code.

 For one I've started using the XDE designer for .net (Rational).
 Really coooool tool.
 It comes with a lot of design patterns that are really nice.
 In addition it had a set of RUP features.
 Where did the XP features go??